Reader submitted questions together with Doree’s suggestions for Letting Go

 Study this page on How to Quiet the Mind.

 Envision a beautiful garden with a swimming pond, birds singing, perhaps a tree swing.
 Create a scene that pleases you.
 Find a younger version of yourself there (for example you at 6 years of age) and enjoy this magical place together.
 Play in the garden.
-Tell this wee, sweet child all that they need to hear to feel save and loved.
+Tell this wee, sweet child all that they need to hear to feel safe and loved.

 These next suggestions are a bit far out but they’re Dr. Hawkins endorsed and I’ve tried and enjoyed them all.
 So here goes.